 It’s also impossible to get the email addresses of those who register for your course.
 This means you can’t reach them with future courses or build meaningful connections with them.

-Alternatively, you can use standalone platforms like GetResponse, Kajabi, Thinkfic, or Podia.
+Alternatively, you can use course platforms like GetResponse, Kajabi, Thinkfic, or Podia.
 These platforms offer many tools to help you create, host, manage, and sell your courses.

 They also give you more control over your courses and allow you to access your student database.
 If you choose GetResponse, then your courses will automatically be connected with your email campaigns.
 But if you choose Thinkific, Kajabi, or Teachable, you’ll also be able to integrate it with a solution like GetResponse.